 The purpose of writing this post is to educate our readers about the rules related annual leave under Saudi Labor Law so that they can claim their rights.

 Every employee working in Saudi Arabia is entitled to annual leave: The duration of annual leave depends upon the term of service of the employee.
-Every employee is entitled to at least 21 working days annual leave.
+Every employee is entitled to at least 21 calendar days annual leave.

 Annual leave mentioned above must be availed within the year of accrual: The annual leave cannot be forfeited by employer nor can it be paid in lieu of cash as per Article 109.2 of Saudi Labor Law.
 Recommended: Leave Encashment under Saudi Labor Law

 The employee has a right to request his employer to defer his entire annual leave or part thereof to the next year.
 (Article 110.1 of Saudi Labor Law)

 Schedule of Annual Leave: Although you are entitled to the annual leaves as per Saudi Labor Law, it is up to your employer to schedule it as per work needs.

 It is his responsibility to let you know about the schedule of your leaves 30 days before as per Article 109.2 of Saudi Labor Law.
 However, the employer also has a right to postpone the annual leave to the next 3 months following the year when it is accrued.

 If an employer wants to defer the annual leave of employee further (after 3 months following the year of accrual), he will have to take written approval from the employer as per Article 110.2 of Saudi Labor Law.

 Public Holidays connected with Annual Leave: It is very important to mention here that public holidays such as Eid Holidays or National Day cannot be counted as annual leave.

 For example, if your entitlement of annual leaves is 30 days starting from 1st November to 30th November, but there are 4 days of Eid within the month of November, annual leave will be extended until 4th of December.
 (30+4)